bhanu-code-repo/all-about-api/projects/minimal-flask-app/README.md

 clone/download project and open folder in terminal and then run command `python .\app.py`

 ## About Project
-Minimal Flask App with `GET` and `POST` routes to perfrom basic mathematical operatons i.e. addition, subtraction, multiplication and division for two numbers passed inside request body
+Minimal Flask App with `GET` and `POST` routes to perform basic mathematical operatons i.e. addition, subtraction, multiplication and division for two numbers passed inside request body

 For `GET` request,
 * Request URL: http://localhost:9000/compute